nutanixworkshops/beam/beam_cost_governance/beam_cost_governance.rst

 		Additional pre-requisites already configured for this lab include:

 		- The Nutanix cluster being used must already be licensed in the Nutanix Salesforce database.
-		- Pulse must be enabled within Prism for your cluster, allowing Beam to receive configuration and utilization details of VMs running on the cluster.
+		- Pulse must be enabled within Prism for your cluster, allowing Beam to receive configuration details of VMs running on the cluster.
+		- AWS should be configured at the Payer Account level.

 #.
 If this is your first time accessing the Beam lab, you may see two popup messages explaining how Beam calculates the cost data for Nutanix products.
 Review and dismiss the messages to proceed to the Beam Cost Governance portal.